ayushmehar7/Counting-Persons-in-an-Image-using-Python/README.md

-# Counting-Persons-in-an-Image-using-Python
-A simple program which detects the number of faces in  an image</br>
+This is a simple program which detects the number of faces in an image.

-Required Libraries:</br>
-numpy</br>
-matpltolib</br>
-cv2</br>
-mtcnn</br>
-keras</br>
-tensorflow</br>
+**Required Libraries:**

+1. NumPy
+2. Matplotlib
+3. OpenCV
+4. MTCNN
+5. Keras
+6. Tensorflow

-can install these libraries using -- pip install library</br>
+You can install these libraries using: `pip install <library_name>` command.

-To import image replace "PATH" in notebook with the image directory
+To import the image replace `"PATH"` in the notebook with the image path.